nskidmore7/GroupProject1/README.md

 # GroupProject1

-Foodie is an interactive one-stop shop page for food lovers that fulfils their food needs.
+Foodie is an interactive one-stop shop for food lovers that fulfils their meal decision making needs.

 # Description

-Foodie is an interactive one-stop shop where user is provided with many options to choose from all at one place.
+Foodie is an interactive one-stop shop where user is provided with many options to help them make deciding what to eat a less ardious taks.

 # Index Page: (Welcome page)